mmbman/Katagiri/jewel-mirror-awareness.md

 Non-thought exists, but in order to experience it you have to think it.
 There is the thinkable.

-Technically, this is called “datsuraku,” or falling off.
+Technically, this is called *datsuraku*, or falling off.
 Dropping off.
 Sometimes we say enlightenment, but that has a little different meaning; here we mean just dropping off or falling off.

 It is not something you cause to happen.
 You cannot make bread drop the concept of bread.
 No. Bread is bread itself.
 The term “bread” drops off its own self-concept.